The DNC roll call featured a musical salute to each state. Here's what your state chose

 Puerto Rico: Despacito - Luis Fonsi featuring Daddy Yankee

 Both Luis Fonsi and Daddy Yankee hail from San Juan, Puerto Rico.
-A remix featuring Justin Bieber was released in 2017.
+A remix of the hit track featuring Justin Bieber was released in 2017.

 Rhode Island: Shake it Off - Taylor Swift